Šibenik: 19th and 20th century

+Geography

+Šibenik is located at 43˚44' north latitude and 15˚55' east longitude.
+Geographical position of the city lies amphitheatrically around the Šibenik Bay (a natural harbor in the Adriatic), on the hills of Trtar (496 m), not far from the mouth of the Krka into the sea.
+It is connected to Zadar in the northwest (79 km away) and Split in the southeast (80 km) by the Adriatic Highway, a highway and a railway.
+It is connected to the Šibenik islands (Prvić, Zlarin, Žirje, Kaprije, Obonjan) by ferry connections.
+The relief is characterized by a very indented coast, a wide strip of the hinterland of the coastal-Dinaric karst of Zagora, a hilly area in the hinterland.

+The landscape is diverse, and the sea is the greatest wealth and the basic natural resource that determines the economic basis.
+The air length of the coast is 56.2 km, and the actual length is as much as 805.9 km.
+The county is home to two national parks, Krka and Kornati, and the southeastern (smaller) part of the nature park Vransko jezero.
+The average population density is 51.5 inhabitants per km^{2}.

 Climate

 Šibenik has a mediterranean climate (Csa), with mild, humid winters and hot, dry summers.
 January and February are the coldest months, July and August are the hottest months.
 In July the average maximum temperature is around 30 °C. The Köppen Climate Classification subtype for this climate is "Csa" (Mediterranean Climate).

 Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 77 m was 39.4 C, on 10 August 2017.
 The coldest temperature was -11.0 C, on 10 February 1956.